-When a person becomes infected with the bacteria that cause leprosy, the bacteria begin to multiply within the body.
-After three to five years, symptoms of leprosy will usually begin.
-This period between becoming infected and the start of symptoms is the `leprosy incubation period.` Although the incubation period is typically between three and five years, it can range from six months to several decades.
+After 3 to 5 years, symptoms of leprosy will usually begin.
+This period between becoming infected and the start of symptoms is the ‘Leprosy Incubation Period’.
+Although the incubation period is typically between 3 to 5 years, it can range from 6 months to several decades.
 Once a person starts experiencing symptoms, they can range in type and severity.
 Symptoms can also vary based on the form of leprosy that a person has.

-According to Ayurveda aggravation of all the three doshas of the body is the causative factor in leprosy.
-The two main divisions of kushta roga can be named as mahakushta, which is of seven types, and kshudra kushta, which is of eleven types.
+According to Ayurveda, aggravation of all the 3 doshas of the body is the causative factor in Leprosy.
+The two main divisions of Leprosy or Kushta Roga can be named as ‘Mahakushta’, which is of 7 types, and ‘Kshudra Kushta’, which is of 11 types.

 In the latter category are included leprous afflictions, which are confined only to the skin.
-Eczema, ecthyosis - where the skin resembles the scales of a fish, xerodermia pigmentosa - where the skin is dry and resembles the skin of an elephant, psoriasis- in which the skin turns black and coarse, rhagades- splitting of the skin on the hands and feet, lichen- acute itch and boils, ringworm, excoriation- destruction of small areas of the surface of the skin or mucous membrane, scabies, bullae, erythemas- these are all the various forms of leprosy according to Ayurveda.
+Eczema, ecthyosis - where the skin resembles the scales of a fish, xerodermia pigmentosa - where the skin is dry and resembles the skin of an elephant, Psoriasis - in which the skin turns black and coarse, Rhagades - splitting of the skin on the hands and feet, Lichen - acute itch and boils, ringworm, Excoriation - destruction of small areas of the surface of the skin or mucous membrane, scabies, bullae, Erythemas - these are all the various forms of leprosy according to Ayurveda.

 The best way to prevent the spread of leprosy is the early diagnosis and treatment of people who are infected.
 For household contacts, immediate and annual examinations are recommended for at least 5 years after last contact with a person who is infectious.
 A doctor who is experienced in the field should treat patients with leprosy.
 Treatment for the disease is usually done with multiple drugs for 6 months to 2 years.